espruino/EspruinoDocs/boards/Jolt.js.md

 <a name="powering"></a>Powering Jolt.js
 ---------------------------------

 **⚠️WARNING⚠️ Jolt.js is rated for 18v maximum voltage**.
-Higher than 18v will cause damage.
-'18v' power tool batteries can be up to 21v when charged and are not suitable.
+Higher than 18v (even temporarily) will cause damage to the voltage regulator:

+* '18v' power tool batteries can be up to 21v when charged and are not suitable
+* When driving inductive loads, care must be taken so that Back EMF doesn't push the voltage rail above 18v.
+Jolt.js contains around 9uF of capacitance between `GND`/`V+` but if driving larger loads or running off 12v or above we'd recommend an additional 100uF 35v electrolytic capacitor (or greater).

 Jolt.js can be powered in multiple ways: